OctopusDeploy/docs/docs/deployments/terraform/plan-terraform/index.md

 The Terraform [plan command](https://www.terraform.io/cli/commands/plan) is used to identify changes that would be executed if a template was applied or destroyed.
 This information is useful to confirm the intended changes before they are executed.

-Octopus has two steps that generate plan information: `Plan to apply a Terraform template` and `Plan a Terraform destroy`.
-As their names suggest, `Plan to apply a Terraform template` will generate a plan for the result of running `apply` on the template, while `Plan a Terraform destroy` will generate a plan for the result of running `destroy` on the template.
+Octopus has two steps that generate plan information:
+- `Plan to apply a Terraform template` and
+- `Plan a Terraform destroy`.

+As their names suggest, the `Plan to apply a Terraform template` step will generate a plan for the result of running `apply` on the template, while the `Plan a Terraform destroy` step will generate a plan for the result of running `destroy` on the template.

 ![Octopus Steps](images/octopus-terraform-plan-step.png "width=500")